dukris/movie-service/README.md

 This is a reactive part of simple "Movie App" that contains movie microservice.
 In this app user can leave reviews for movies.

 ## Glossary
+`Movie` - full information about movie.

-Movie - information about movie
+`EsMovie` - information about movie for Elasticsearch.

 ## Implemented pattern
 ### Service registry